MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-desktop-flows-url-shortcuts.md

 If a triggered flow requires input variables, the console will ask you to enter the appropriate values.

 By default, Power Automate always prompts you to confirm the triggering of a desktop flow via URL or desktop shortcut.
-To disable this functionality, navigate to the console settings and disable the option **Display confirmation dialog when invoking flows externally** or modify the [appropriate Windows registry entry](governance.md#configure-power-automate-for-desktop-confirmation-dialog-when-invoking-flows-via-url-or-desktop-shortcut).
+To disable this functionality, navigate to the console settings and disable **Display confirmation dialog when invoking flows externally** or modify the [appropriate Windows registry entry](governance.md#configure-power-automate-for-desktop-confirmation-dialog-when-invoking-flows-via-url-or-desktop-shortcut).

 > [!WARNING]
 > Disabling the confirmation dialog poses security threats because you could run without notice a questionable flow shared by a malicious actor.